Deconvolution of arbitrary distribution functions and densities: Convergence of the deconvolution function

-The limit equals zero if $\mathcal{N}_\varepsilon \setminus \mathcal{N}_X$ has zero Lebesgue measure. \end{corollary}
+The limit equals zero if $\mathcal{N}_\mu \setminus \mathcal{N}_\chi$ has zero Lebesgue measure. \end{corollary}

-\begin{proof} We remark that $\Phi_X \in L^1(\R)$ implies uniform continuity of $f_X(\xi)$ with respect to $\xi \in \R$, due to the inversion formula for Fourier transforms.
+\begin{proof} We remark that $\Phi_\chi \in L^1(\R)$ implies uniform continuity of $f_\chi(\xi)$ with respect to $\xi \in \R$, due to the inversion formula for Fourier transforms.
 Further arguments are the same as in the proof of Theorem \ref{SatzglmKvgzDm}. \end{proof}

-D.fs. that satisfy the conditions of the previous theorems play an outstanding role.
-However, often, these may not be satisfied.
-Already a single $F_X$-atom suffices to violate absolute convergence of the Fourier-type integrals for $\mathfrak{D}(\cdot,m)$.
-Indeed, the peculiarity in considering a general d.f. $F_X$ is that the associated c.f. $\Phi_X$ need not contribute to absolute convergence.
-Thus, Lebesgue's dominated convergence theorem can not be applied easily.
+D.fs. that satisfy the conditions of the previous theorems play an outstanding role, however, they are necessarily of continuous type.
+Conversely, already a single $\chi$-atom suffices to violate absolute convergence of the Fourier-type integrals for $\mathfrak{D}(\cdot,m)$.
+Indeed, the challenge in a general $\chi$ is that the associated c.f. $\Phi_\chi$ need not contribute to absolute convergence.
+Thus, Lebesgue's dominated convergence theorem can not easily be applied.
 In the sequel, we discuss various non-trivial convergence statements.
-Possibly the simplest of these corresponds to the case of errors with a compactly supported c.f..
-Since $\Phi_\bareps$ is even, we note that the support always is a symmetric interval.
+Possibly the simplest of these corresponds to the case of a compactly supported $\Phi_\bareps$, which is then a symmetric interval, since $\Phi_\bareps$ is even.